internetee/registry/README.md

 </IfModule>
 ```

+### Depricated old conf

+Actually I don't think this is needed, but while debugging I installed this too
+* `sudo apt-get install apache2-dbg`

-For debugging purposes, standalone CGI scripts can be used:
+For manual debugging purposes, standalone CGI scripts can be used:
 This needs a static greeting file, so you will have to make /var/www writable.

 ```apache